Reflection positivity and invertible topological phases: Involutions on categories and duality

-\begin{example}[] Let $\sC$~be the \emph{groupoid} of $\ZZ$-torsors: an object~$T$ is a set with a simply transitive action of the additive group~$\ZZ$ and a morphism $T\to T'$ is an isomorphism which commutes with the $\ZZ$-actions.
-Let $\tau $~be the involution which sends a torsor~$T$ to its dual $\Hom\mstrut _\ZZ(T,\ZZ)$ and sends a morphism to its inverse transpose.
-The dual of~$T$ may be identified with~$T$ as a set; the dual $\ZZ$~action by~$n\in \ZZ$ is the original action by~$-n$.
+\begin{example}[] Let $\sC$~be the \emph{groupoid} of $\Zo$-torsors:\footnote{Recall that $\ZZ(1)=2\pi \sqmo\ZZ\subset \CC$.} an object~$T$ is a set with a simply transitive action of the additive group~$\Zo$ and a morphism $T\to T'$ is an isomorphism that commutes with the $\Zo$-actions.
+Let $\tau $~be the involution that sends a torsor~$T$ to its dual $\Hom\mstrut _{\Zo}(T,\Zo)$ and sends a morphism to its inverse transpose.
+The dual of~$T$ may be identified with~$T$ as a set; the dual $\Zo$~action by~$\zeta \in \Zo$ is the original action by~$\bar\zeta $.
 The fixed point category~$\sC^\tau $ is equivalent to the set~$\zt$: there are two isomorphism classes of objects and no nontrivial automorphisms.
-Representatives are the maps $\theta _0\:x\mapsto -x$ and $\theta _1\:x\mapsto 1-x$ taking the trivial $\ZZ$-torsor $\ZZ$ to its dual.
-Observe that $\theta _0$~has a fixed point, whereas $\theta _1$~does not. \end{example}
+The first, which we call `Type~P', is the torsor~$\Zo$ with complex conjugation~$\theta $ as a map to the dual torsor.
+The second, which we call `Type~N', is the torsor $\pi \sqrt{-1}+\Zo$ with complex conjugation~$\theta $.
+Observe that in the Type~P case the involution~$\theta $ has a fixed point whereas in the Type~N case it does not.
+Also, $\Zo$-torsors form a Picard groupoid, as do torsors for any abelian group, and the fixed point category is a Picard groupoid as well.
+The Type~P torsor is the tensor unit; the square of a Type~N torsor has Type~P. The names derive from the family $\exp\:\CC\to\Cx$ of $\Zo$-torsors with complex conjugation acting.
+There are two components~$\RR^{>0}$ and~$\RR^{<0}$ of fixed points in the base.
+The fiber of~$\exp$ has Type~P over positive real numbers and Type~N over negative real numbers; the representatives described above are $\exp\inv (+1)$ and $\exp\inv (-1)$, respectively. \end{example}

 \begin{definition}[] Let $\sB,\sC$~be categories with involutions and $F\:\sB\to\sC$ a functor.
 Then \emph{equivariance data} for~$F$ is an isomorphism $\phi \:F\tau _{\sB}\xrightarrow{\;\cong \;}\tau _{\sC}F$ of functors $\sB\to\sC$ such that for every object $x\in \sB$ the diagram